RebeccaRoberts/ALBU_notebooks/README.md

 ##### dirichlet_approximation_Appendix_A.ipynb
 Here we compare the approximate messages from a Polya to Dirichlet node as calculated by the VMP (VB), ALBU and hierachical sampling.

-## Suplimentary material for testing the VMP algorithm
+## Suplementary material for testing the VMP algorithm
 ##### VMP.ipynb
 In this notebook, we extract just the necessary code from our codebase and lda wrapper package to run VMP on the LDA graphical model.
 We also show how the text pre-processing is performed and how coherence metrics are plotted.